COMMITMENTS AND CONTINGENCIES

 |COMMITMENTS AND CONTINGENCIES||

-In the ordinary course of business, we enter into agreements with third parties that include indemnification provisions which, in our judgment, are normal and customary for companies in our industry sector.
+In the ordinary course of business, the Company enters into agreements with third parties that include indemnification provisions which, in its judgment, are normal and customary for companies in the Company’s industry sector.
 These agreements are typically with business partners, clinical sites, and suppliers.
-Pursuant to these agreements, we generally agree to indemnify, hold harmless, and reimburse indemnified parties for losses suffered or incurred by the indemnified parties with respect to our product candidates, use of such product candidates, or other actions taken or omitted by us.
-The maximum potential amount of future payments we could be required to make under these indemnification provisions is unlimited.
-We have not incurred material costs to defend lawsuits or settle claims related to these indemnification provisions.
+Pursuant to these agreements, the Company generally agrees to indemnify, hold harmless, and reimburse indemnified parties for losses suffered or incurred by the indemnified parties with respect to the Company’s product candidates, use of such product candidates, or other actions taken or omitted by us.
+The maximum potential amount of future payments the Company could be required to make under these indemnification provisions is unlimited.
+The Company has not incurred material costs to defend lawsuits or settle claims related to these indemnification provisions.
 As a result, the estimated fair value of liabilities relating to these provisions is minimal.
-Accordingly, we have no liabilities recorded for these provisions as of September 30, 2018, and December 31, 2017.
+Accordingly, the Company has no liabilities recorded for these provisions as of March 31, 2019 and December 31, 2018.